Student Code of Conduct

 In accordance with Flagler College Policy Statement FCPS# 133

-• Hazardous Chemicals: Possession of dangerous chemicals or use of any such items in a manner that harms, threatens, or reasonably causes fear to others.
+7. Hazardous Chemicals Possession: Possession of dangerous chemicals or use of any such items in a manner that harms, threatens, or reasonably causes fear to others.

 In accordance with FCPS#123

-• The possession or use of firearms, fireworks of any description, explosive devices, or any dangerous weapon is prohibited on college premises or at any college-sponsored function.
-Dangerous weapons shall include but not be limited to: firearms of any description, paintball, carbon dioxide and spring propelled guns, swords, dirks, knives, brass knuckles, blackjacks, bow and arrows or crossbows or other devices designed or intended to propel a missile of any kind, stun guns, stun batons, tasers or other electronic or electric weapons or other implement for the infliction of serious bodily injury, or any other instrument deemed to be a weapon.
+2. Prohibited Weapons on Campus: The possession or use of firearms, fireworks of any description, explosive devices, or any dangerous weapon is prohibited on college premises or at any college-sponsored function.
+Dangerous weapons shall include but not be limited to: firearms of any description, airsoft, paintball, carbon dioxide and spring-propelled guns, swords, dirks, knives (other than a common pocket knife, plastic knife, or blunt-bladed table knife), metallic knuckles, blackjacks, bows and arrows or crossbows or other devices designed or intended to propel a missile or object of any kind, stun guns, stun batons, tasers or other electronic or electric weapons or other implement for the infliction of serious bodily injury, or any other instrument deemed to be a weapon.
 This list is not intended to list all possible weapons; final determination is at the discretion of the College.

-Due to recent changes in Florida law, the College would like to make you aware of the details of Florida’s “bring your gun to work” law as it pertains to Flagler College.
-(The “Preservation and Protection of the Right to Keep and Bear Arms in Motor Vehicles Act of 2008” [§ 790.251, Fla.
+In accordance with Florida law, the College would like to make you aware of the details of Florida's "bring your gun to work" law as it pertains to Flagler College.
+(The "Preservation and Protection of the Right to Keep and Bear Arms in Motor Vehicles Act of 2008" [§ 790.251, Fla.
 Stat.
-(2008)] went into effect July 1, 2008).
+(2008)] went into effect July 1, 2008.

 Under this law, Florida residents are allowed to keep “lawfully possessed” firearms that are “locked inside or locked to a private motor vehicle” at the workplace.
 The law recognizes several types of locations that are exempt from this law for safety reasons.